 (Project 2049, November 2017)

 This paper, written with Project 2049’s Ian Easton, seeks to provide an overview of the evolving airpower challenge that the United States faces in the Western Pacific and beyond.
 We explore Chinese military writings on air base strike operations, and then evaluate the current trajectory of the PLA’s precision strike capabilities for conducting such operations.
-We then describe how the U.S. military is seeking to respond and conclude with recommendations for how American airpower in Asia can be more resilient against threats.

 Long-term Strategic Competition Between the United States and China in Military Aviation (SITC Research Briefs, 2017)